kwertyops/byte-of-python/src/user_input_and_output.md

 Here's an online tutorial if you want to investigate more capabilities of f-strings:
 [https://builtin.com/data-science/python-f-string](https://builtin.com/data-science/python-f-string)

 Finally, it sometimes causes us problems that a call to `print()` automatically includes a newline at the end of the output.
 Occasionally we want to suppress that.
 We do this by specifying in a second parameter to `print()` that the end should be an empty string `""` rather than the default `"\n"`.
-Here's an example showing how two calls to `print()` can both output on the same line of the console:
+Here's an example showing how two calls to `print()` can output on a single line of the console:

 ```python
 print("Hello, world! ", end="")